-- 2. A model is an abstract pattern of thought from which explanations or predictions of particular events can be derived.
-Why is it generally important for a good negotiator to understand the three models of strategic choice discussed by Pruitt and Kim? - 3.
+- What are the four (or maybe five) different strategies people tend to use for handling a conflict?
+What are the differences between them? - 2.
+A model is an abstract pattern of thought from which explanations or predictions of particular events can be derived.
+Why is it generally important for a good negotiator to understand the three models of strategic choice discussed by Dean Pruitt and Sung Hee Kim? - 3.
 What is meant by strategic choice?
-Are the various models of strategic choice presented by Pruitt and Kim primarily descriptive (describing actual behavior during conflict) or normative (prescribing how people should behave)? - 4.
+Are the various models of strategic choice presented by Pruitt and Kim primarily descriptive (describing actual behavior during conflict) or normative (prescribing or recommending how people should behave)? - 4.
 What is the dual concern model?
 How does it predict strategic choices during a conflict?
 The two principle elements of the dual concern model are self-concern and other-concern.
 What are the various conditions influencing each of these types of concern? - 5.
 What is the perceived feasibility perspective?
 According to this perspective, what are some conditions influencing the choice of strategies and tactics during conflict? - 6.
 What is blame direction and how does blame tend influence the choice of strategies and tactics during conflict?

-When responding to questions 4, 5, and 6, fill out the table posted on the website.
+When responding to questions 4, 5, and 6, fill out the table posted on UB Learns.
 I've already done the first row for you.
 Please print out and bring this table to class, so we can discuss it together as a group.